Bully Merle

 Skin problems:

-American Merle Bullies may be more prone to skin problems such as sunburn, skin cancer, and other skin conditions due to the dilution of pigment in the skin.
+Merle Bullies may be more prone to skin problems such as sunburn, skin cancer, and other skin conditions due to the dilution of pigment in the skin.

 What Can and Should Be Done to Stop American Bully Merles From Being Bred?